 On or about December 3, 2020, while employed as an LVN at a detention facility in Sugar Land, Texas, LVN failed to perform wound care as ordered by the provider and/or failed to document new wound care orders received verbally from the provider.
 LVN’s conduct was likely to injure the patient from complications of diabetic wounds and created an inaccurate medical record.

-In response, LVN states she did consistently assess circulation to the inmate’s wound but admits to not always remembering to document this.
+In response, LVN states she did consistently assess the circulation to the inmate’s wound but admits to not always remembering to document this.
 The LVN has changed her documentation practice to make sure this is always documented as part of a wound assessment.
 Additionally, LVN states she received a new verbal wound care order from the nurse practitioner and followed that order when she provided wound care.
 The LVN admits that she forgot to document the verbal order in the record.

 The above actions constitute grounds for disciplinary action in accordance with Section 301.452(b)(10)&(13), Texas Occupations Code, and is a violation of 22 TEX.
 ADMIN.
 CODE §217.11(1)(A),(1)(B),(1)(C),(1)(D),(1)(M)&(1)(P) and 22 TEX.
 ADMIN.
 CODE §217.12(1)(A),(1)(B),(1)(C)&(4).